 Lots of practice sounding out the sounds of each color word by unscrambling the letters.

-Spelling The Colors in French
+Spelling the Colors in French

 In our homeschool, I need to ensure that my daughter stays on track with what she would be learning in a french public school in Quebec, Canada.
-That means keeping up with the list of words she would learn to spell in each grade.
+That means keeping up with the list of french words to learn to spell in each grade.
 So in Grade 1, the colors: jaune, noir, rouge, vert, bleu, rose, brun, blanc, and gris are to be learned.
 Orange is a Grade 2 word, or (gold) a Grade 3 word, violet a Grade 5 word, and I don’t see mauve on the list.

 So to help my daughter learn her french spellings, I created some printables to help her.
 It helps her sound out the sounds that make up each word.
 It doubles as her weekly learning to print letters correctly.